w3c-ccg/verifiable-conditions/README.md

 # Introduction

-ConditionalProof is a new type of verification method for DID Documents.
-It can be used to express complex conditions and additional meta data about verification methods.
-It can be used to combine verification methods together to form conjugated conditions such as logical operations &&, thresholds, weighted thresholds, relationships and a delegation to external verification methods.
+`ConditionalProof` is a new type of verification method for DID Documents.
+It can be used to express complex conditions and additional metadata about verification methods.
+It can be used to combine verification methods to form conjugated conditions such as logical operations (like `&&`), thresholds, weighted thresholds, relationships, or delegation to external verification methods.

 This new type has been created from discussions during the [Decentralized Identity Foundation](https://identity.foundation)'s ID working group sessions.
 The need for this type has arisen from the current creation of the EOSIO DID method by [Gimly](https://gimly.io).
 The type is designed to cover several other important use cases requiring similar conditional logic.

 Prior work:
-- [Conditional Proof planning doc](https://docs.google.com/document/d/1hxEMQxfNuB6Elmd6V-9bEt0kZqSx-DULycn6CjOpMYs) - several ConditionalProof types have not been added to this draft, see conversation and if you think they are important please submit an issue or PR to add
+- [Conditional Proof planning doc](https://docs.google.com/document/d/1hxEMQxfNuB6Elmd6V-9bEt0kZqSx-DULycn6CjOpMYs) - several `ConditionalProof` types have not yet been added to this draft; see the conversation, and if you think they are important, please submit an issue or PR to add
 - [DID core - multisig and delegated use case](https://docs.google.com/presentation/d/1vrmdOnN1tiE54e8h7HyegkJUGyrBUITVFNsAVedUwTE)

 ## Goals